 Inverness is proud of its status as a “small town done right” with a wide variety of parks that encourage people to get outside.
-While Inverness is a small town with just over 7,000 residents, it has many of the amenities of a large city and over 300 acres of beautiful parks that are open dawn to dusk, seven days a week.
+While Inverness is a small town with just over 7,000 residents, it has many of the amenities of a large city and over 300 acres of beautiful parks.

 City Park Highlights